Google Desktop: Quick Find

-When searching in the sidebar, deskbar or floating deskbar, Google Desktop displays a "Quick Find" window.
-This window is filled with six (by default) of the most relevant results from the user's computer.
-These results update as the user types, and allows use without having to open another browser window.
+When searching in the sidebar, deskbar or floating deskbar, Google Desktop displayed a "Quick Find" window.
+This window was filled with six (by default) of the most relevant results from the user's computer.
+These results updated as the user typed, and allowed use without having to open another browser window.

 Deskbars

-Deskbars are boxes which enable searching directly from the desktop.
-Web results will open in a browser window, and selected computer results will be displayed in the "Quick Find" box (see above).
-A Deskbar can either be a fixed deskbar, which sits in the Windows Taskbar, or a Floating Deskbar, which may be positioned anywhere on the desktop.
+Deskbars were boxes which enabled searching directly from the desktop.
+Web results would open in a browser window, and selected computer results would be displayed in the "Quick Find" box (see above).
+A Deskbar could either be a fixed deskbar, which sat in the Windows Taskbar, or a Floating Deskbar which might be positioned anywhere on the desktop.

 Email indexing

-Google Desktop includes plugins that allow indexing and searching the contents of local Microsoft Outlook, IBM Lotus Notes, and Mozilla Thunderbird email databases, outside of the client applications' built-in search functions.
-For Lotus Notes, only local databases are indexed for searching.
-Google Desktop's email indexing feature is also integrated with Google's web-based email service, Gmail; it can index and search the email messages in Gmail accounts.
+Google Desktop included plugins that allowed indexing and searching the contents of local Microsoft Outlook, IBM Lotus Notes, and Mozilla Thunderbird email databases, outside of the client applications' built-in search functions.
+For Lotus Notes, only local databases were indexed for searching.
+Google Desktop's email indexing feature was also integrated with Google's web-based email service, Gmail; it could index and search the email messages in Gmail accounts.

 Gadgets and plug-ins

-Desktop gadgets are interactive mini-applications that can be placed anywhere on the user's desktop – or docked in the Sidebar – to show new email, weather, photos, and personalized news.
-Google offers a gallery of pre-built gadgets for download on the official website.
-For developers, Google offers an SDK and an official blog for anyone who wants to write gadgets or plug-ins for Google Desktop.
-An automated system creates a developer hierarchy called the "Google Desktop Hall of Fame", where programmers can advance based on their gadgets' number and popularity.
+Desktop gadgets were interactive mini-applications that could be placed anywhere on the user's desktop – or docked in the Sidebar – to show new email, weather, photos, and personalized news.
+Google offered a gallery of pre-built gadgets for download on the official website.
+For developers, Google offered an SDK and an official blog for anyone who wanted to write gadgets or plug-ins for Google Desktop.
+An automated system created a developer hierarchy called the "Google Desktop Hall of Fame", where programmers could advance based on their gadgets' number and popularity.

-The SDK also allows third-party applications to make use of the search facilities provided by Google Desktop Search.
-For example, the file manager Directory Opus offers integrated Google Desktop Search support.
+The SDK also allowed third-party applications to make use of the search facilities provided by Google Desktop Search.
+For example, the file manager Directory Opus offered integrated Google Desktop Search support.

-Results list: title meta data
+Results list: title metadata

-Even though other desktop search programs can search files meta data, Google Desktop (for Windows) is the only one that uses the "title" tag for its results lists of all files (On Linux it shows the meta-data of HTML files, but not PDF files).
-Other programs use the file names for their results lists.
+Google Desktop's search results included a title field whose value varied according to the type of result.
+For files, the title was the filename; for web pages, it was the page title; and for email, it was the message subject.

-The use of the "title" tag gives a significantly better user experience, since metadata titles (when present) are written in ordinary language, while file names are less communicative.
+The use of the "title" tag gave a significantly better user experience, since metadata titles (when present) are written in ordinary language, while file names are less communicative.

-When the title meta data is missing from a file, Google Desktop reverts to use its filename.
+When the title metadata was missing from a file, Google Desktop reverted to use its filename.

 Release history

 Google Desktop running on Mac OS X.

 Google Desktop running on Red Hat Linux.

 Google Desktop was originally developed to bring Google search technology to the desktop.
-Google Desktop received much attention because it may allow reverse engineering of Google's proprietary search algorithm.
+Google Desktop received attention from researchers because it may have allowed reverse engineering of Google's proprietary search algorithm.

-A centrally administered version, which integrates the user experience with the vendor's appliance, exists as well.
+A centrally administered version, which integrated the user experience with the vendor's appliance, existed as well.
 Google Desktop was officially discontinued on September 14, 2011.